Kanab - Stay Parked Here - Your Vacation Hub

 By Dixie Brunner

 Make Kanab the hub for your southern Utah/northern Arizona vacation plans.
-Modern conveniences and close proximity to four national parks and a multitude of other scenic sights make it the logical base for your southern Utah travel adventure.
+Modern conveniences and close proximity to three national parks and a multitude of other scenic sights make it the logical base for your southern Utah travel adventure ... so ...
+Stay Parked Here!

 Here are some suggestions on how to make the most of your vacation!

-• Go take a hike!
+• Take a hike!
 There are so many amazing trails – you’ll have to return many times just to catch them all.

 • Eat at one of Kanab’s great restaurants.
 The town is rapidly gaining a reputation as a foodie destination!